odan/odan.github.io/_posts/2024-03-20-aspnet-openapi-swagger-ui.md

 (index.html and the YAML OpenAPI schema) on external servers, cloud storage services, or even on GitHub Pages.

-**Note:** I know, this method does not aligns with the direction of ASP.NET Core team, but it offers a practical and efficient solution to the challenges of API documentation in the evolving landscape of web development.
+**💡 Note:** I know, this method does not aligns with the direction of ASP.NET Core team, but it offers a practical and efficient solution to the challenges of API documentation in the evolving landscape of web development.